Kangana Ranaut's Sister Rangoli Chandel Slams 'Samosa Gang' For Thalaivi Memes!

 The actress was quoted as saying by the tabloid, "She (Jayalalithaa) was strong-willed; I am fiery.
 Acquiring her demeanour [was a challenge].
 It's a body language that I am being introduced to for the first time."

-Directed by AL Vijay, 'Thalaivi' also stars Arvind Swamy in the role of MG Ramachandran, or MGR.
+Directed by AL Vijay, 'Thalaivi' also stars Arvind Swamy in the role of MG Ramachandran, or MGR, another late dynamic leader from the South.
 The film will be releasing in Hindi, Tamil and Telugu on June 26, 2020.

 Jayalalithaa's Biopic Goes Wrong?
 Thalaivi Poster Featuring Kangana Ranaut Gets Trolled Mercilessly